 On July 24, 2018, the Company entered into a new sales agreement with H.C.
-Wainwright which established a new at-the-market equity program pursuant to which the Company may offer and sell shares of common stock from time to time through H.C.
+Wainwright which established a new at-the-market equity program pursuant to which the Company may offer and sell \$1,650 shares of common stock from time to time through H.C.
 Wainwright.
-The Company incurred \$108 of deferred offering costs in connection with the execution of this new sales agreement which was recorded as a long term other assets on the Company's condensed consolidated balance sheets as of December 31, 2018.
+The Company incurred \$108 of deferred offering costs in connection with the execution of this new sales agreement which was recorded as a long term other asset on the Company's condensed consolidated balance sheets as of December 31, 2018.

 The deferred offering costs will be reflected as a reduction in equity as the Company incurs sales of its stock pursuant to this program.
-For the six months ended June 30, 2019, \$16 was recognized and reclassified to additional paid in capital.
-Management continues to evaluate the ongoing progress of this program and its related outstanding deferred offering costs.
+For the nine months ended September 30, 2019, \$16 was recognized and reclassified to additional paid in capital.
+Management continues to evaluate the ongoing progress of this program and its related remaining deferred offering costs.
+For the three months ended September 30, 2019 the Company recorded \$3 of deferred offering costs.
+As of September 30, 2019, the balance of deferred offering costs is \$95.